2018ik/2018ik.github.io/_wiki/paul.markdown

 ### ???
 TODO name (factor for others' progress)

 Paul was a factor for others' progress and joy in the faith (Phil.
 1:25).

+### All-fitting life

+### Enlarged heart

+Paul's heart was enlarged to care about all the Corinthians and to suffer much on behalf of them (2 Cor.
+6:1-13; 7:3)